-Sales Metrics and Sales Key Performance Indicators matter a great deal when you’re striving for higher sales results.
+Sales Metrics and Sales Key Performance Indicators matter a great deal when you’re striving to understand the nuts and bolts of your sales function.

-Having the right team sales KPI’s and the right individual sales metrics means your chances of achieving sales success are already increased…and at a far faster rate.
+So, we’ve established there are handfuls of great reasons why having the right team sales KPI’s and the right individual sales metrics under your control, not least that it means your chances of achieving improved sales results is increased

 What Sales Metrics to Use?